OpsMx/standard-isd-gitops/upgrade/README.md

       `kubectl -n opsmx-isd logs isd-apply-yamls-xxx -c script` #Replacing the name of the pod name correctly, check the log of the script that pushes the yamls and applies them

 17. isd-spinnaker-halyard-0 pod should restart automatically.
 If not, execute this:

-      `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`
+      - `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`

 18. Restart all pods:
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state

 19. Go to ISD UI and check that version number has changed in the bottom-left corner
 20. Wait for about 5 min for autoconfiguration to take place.
 21. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
 To do this, in the ISD UI:
       - Click setup
       - Click Spinnaker tab at the top.
 Check if "External Accounts" and "Pipeline-promotion" columns show "yes".
 If any of them is "no":
       - Click "edit" on the 3 dots on the far right.
 Check the values already filled in, make changes if required and click "update".
       - Restart the halyard pod by clicking "Sync Accounts to Spinnaker" in the Cloud Accounts tab or simply delete the halayard pod

 22. **DB Upgrade - Data update**

     This can be be executed as a kubenetes job

       - `kubectl -n opsmx-isd apply -f ISD-Post-Helm-job.yaml`   # Edit namespace if changed from the default "opsmx-isd"

-      Once the above command is executed a new pod will be created so please check the pod logs to verify if the Schema is updated or not.
+      - Once the above command is executed a new pod will be created so please check the pod logs to verify if the Schema is updated or not.

+        **message indicating success** - "Successfully updated databases"

+        **message indicating failure** - "Exception occurred while updating databases"

-      `kubectl -n opsmx-isd logs isd-post-helm-migrate-xxx`  #Replacing the name of the pod name correctly [ **message indicating success** - "Successfully updated databases" **message indicating failure** - "Exception occurred while updating databases"]
+        `kubectl -n opsmx-isd logs isd-post-helm-migrate-xxx`  #Replacing the name of the pod name correctly

 ## If things go wrong during upgrade
 *As we have a gitops installer, recovering from a failed install/upgrade is very easy.
 In summary, we simply delete all objects are re-apply.
 Please follow the steps below to recover.*